GrzegorzKozub/interview/README.md

 - In a web app or API, why is high memory allocation bad?How to avoid it?
 - What's the advantage of TypeScript over JavaScript?
 - Which problems with Object Oriented Programming are tackled by Functional Programming?
+- How do you feel about statically vs. dynamically typed programming languages?
+- What is Node.js Event Loop and why do developers using this runtime need to understand it?

 ## APIs

+- What are the common technical considerations for public APIs?
 - When should we chase the higher REST maturity levels?
 - What is caching and rate limiting?
 Why does it matter?
 - How to communicate and maintain the shape of the API endpoints, models and validation?
 Are there any standards?